arthurhughes27/RISE-meta/README.md

 - typing e.g. `J = 10000` and clicking "Replace All"
 - Running the master script

-Note that computational time may be significantly longer for Windows users due to incompatibility of this OS with our parallel computing setup (see below).
+Note that computational time may be significantly longer for Windows users due to incompatibility of this OS with our parallel computing setup (see [Parallelisation](#parallelisation)).

 ---